utkmst/Querin/README.md

 cd Querin

-Run the Bot: Start Querin 2.0 by running the following command:
+Run the Bot: Start Querin-GPT1.0 by running the following command:

-python Querin.py
+python Querin-GPT1.0.py

-# Interacting with Querin:

-Chatting: Type in greetings or questions for casual interaction.
-For example, "hi", "how are you?", "who created you?", etc.

-Sentiment Analysis: Enter any sentence, and Querin will respond based on the detected sentiment.

-BBC News Headlines: Type "news" or "latest news" to get the latest BBC headlines, which will be summarized if the content is lengthy.

-Wikipedia Summary: Type "what is <topic>" or "who is <person>" to get a Wikipedia summary.
-Replace <topic> or <person> with the topic of your choice.

-Exit the Chat: Type "quit" to end the session.
+Once the bot is running, you can interact with it directly through the console.

-# Example
+# Example Interactions

-Here’s an example interaction with Querin 2.0:
+Here’s an example of how you can interact with Querin-GPT1.0:

 You: hi

-Querin 2.0: Hello!
+Querin-GPT1.0: Hello!

 You: news

-Querin 2.0: Fetching BBC headlines...
+Querin-GPT1.0: Fetching BBC headlines...

- - Headline 1
- - Headline 2
- - Headline 3
+Headline 1 Headline 2 Headline 3

 You: what is machine learning

-Querin 2.0: Fetching Wikipedia summary for 'machine learning'...
-Wikipedia: Machine learning is a field of study that gives computers the ability to learn without being explicitly programmed.
+Querin-GPT1.0: Fetching Wikipedia summary for 'machine learning'...
+Wikipedia: "Machine learning is a field of study that gives computers the ability to learn without being explicitly programmed."

 You: I am feeling great today!

-Querin 2.0: I'm glad to hear that!
+Querin-GPT1.0: I'm glad to hear that!

 You: quit

-Querin 2.0: Goodbye!
+Querin-GPT1.0: Goodbye!
 Take care.

 # Project Structure
-Querin.py: Main script containing the chatbot logic, including sentiment analysis, news fetching, and Wikipedia summarization.
+Querin-GPT1.0.py: Main script containing the chatbot logic, including sentiment analysis, news fetching, and Wikipedia summarization.

+Querin2.0.py: The original version of Querin, without GPT-model.

 README.md: Documentation for the project.

+# Key Components

+GPT-2 Response Generation:
+The chatbot generates responses dynamically using the GPT-2 model.
+The model is fine-tuned to produce conversational responses and handle questions related to space travel, general information, and more.

+Predefined Patterns for Basic Responses:
+Uses regular expressions to match user input to predefined patterns for personalized, quick responses (e.g., greeting, asking for the bot's name, etc.).

+Sentiment Analysis:
+TextBlob is used to analyze the sentiment of the user’s input and provide empathetic or positive responses based on the input's emotional tone.

+Fetching News and Wikipedia Information:
+The chatbot fetches the latest news from the BBC using RSS feeds and summarizes articles for users.
+Additionally, it retrieves and summarizes Wikipedia pages based on user queries.

 # Future Enhancements
-Some potential enhancements for Querin 2.0 include:
+Some potential enhancements for future versions of Querin-GPT1.0 include:

 Adding support for more news sources beyond BBC.

-Expanding Wikipedia search capabilities and accuracy.
+Expanding Wikipedia search capabilities for more accurate and detailed summaries.

-Enhancing the chatbot's conversational abilities with additional machine learning models.
+Enhancing the conversational abilities of the chatbot by integrating additional machine learning models.

+Allowing for deeper integrations, such as retrieving more structured data or improving memory of past interactions.

 # License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.